School of Education

 • Wider reading and research activity

-There is also a variety of assessment types are used to support and test your learning and progress, and to help you develop employability skills that are valued beyond your university studies and into your working life.
+There is also a variety of assessment types used to support and test your learning and progress, and to help you develop employability skills that are valued beyond your university studies and into your working life.

 • Coursework (for example, essays, reports, development of early years resources)